rosado/cloak/README.markdown

 			  (action args))

-Where task's name should be a keyword, task's dependencies should be a vector of task names of file task names (optional), description should be a string (optional) and the the task's body.
+Where task's name should be a keyword, task's dependencies should be a vector of task names or file task names (optional), description should be a string (optional).

 File tasks: